 Andrew: Each book in this series makes me fall in love all over again.
-How could you not read a story like this volume’s “Ghost of the Grotto” and not be in awe of Barks’ impeccable grasp of humor, action, plot, cartooning, emotion, economy of storytelling, and imagination all at once.
+How could you not read a story like this volume’s “Ghost of the Grotto” and not be in awe of Barks’ impeccable grasp of humor, action, plot, cartooning, emotion, economy of storytelling, and imagination, all at once.
 And what about the wonderful lead story in this book, a rare kind of Christmas tale that eschews both cheap sentimentality AND pessimism in a way that few but Barks could pull off?
-“Bear Mountain” also happens to be a landmark piece of cartooning history, for introducing the world to what would become one of our greatest fictional characters, Scrooge McDuck.
+“Bear Mountain” also happens to be a landmark piece of cartooning history, for introducing the world to someone who would go on become one of our greatest fictional characters: Scrooge McDuck.

 THE UNWRITTEN: TOMMY TAYLOR AND THE SHIP THAT SANK TWICE